Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Have you read her articles?
 I trust her."

-"Still…"
+"Still..."

 Ray shrugged.
 "Maybe I surprised myself," she confessed.
 She pocketed the business card and sat back to sip her drink.
-"Anyway… did you talk to that Nofl guy like I suggested?"
+"Anyway... did you talk to that Nofl guy like I suggested?"

-"Not yet…" Holly said.
+"Not yet..."
+Holly said.
 She sighed, and opened up into the kind of long-winded fretting that was her way of working through stuff, and Ray smiled as she sat back to listen.

 Things were working out pretty good.